evandowning/evandowning.github.io/README.md

   - Make output for Github
     `$ make github`

-  - Commit changes and push
+  - Commit changes and push to `source` branch